 Electronic Fund Transfer (EFT) is now a built-in feature in Sage 50 edition, it is an easy but effective Sage 50 service that allows you to send your accounting data to banks and other financial institutions for direct deposits and withdrawals.
 It enables you to pay vendors, receive payments from customers and pay employees via direct deposit with ease using electronic funds transfer (EFT).

-Some of the Advantages of Using EFT:
+Some of the Advantages of Using Electronic Funds Transfers (EFT)

 - Increased precision during fund transfers.

 - Transaction processing time and cost are kept to a minimum.

 - Payments are made with fewer errors.

 Steps to Sage 50 EFT Integration Setup